 What Is a Volunteer Handbook?

 At its core, a volunteer handbook is a resource (printed or digital) that clearly defines what your nonprofit does and how volunteers help the organization.
-It can explain different volunteering rules, as well as set out tasks or expectations.
+It can explain volunteering rules, as well as set out tasks or expectations.

-Why Create a Volunteer Handbook?
+Why Create One?

 Nonprofits, in many instances, have limited resources and staff.
-Spending time to recruit, train and supervise volunteers can add up quickly, especially if you have a lot of interested individuals.
+Spending time to recruit, train, and supervise volunteers can add up quickly, especially if you have a lot of interested individuals.

 When you include communication methods and contact information, you also decrease the amount of "baton-passing" it can take to answer a volunteer's question or organize schedules.
 A volunteer handbook empowers people to do their best work via direct access to the people they work with.

-What Goes into a Volunteer Handbook?
+What Goes Into a Volunteer Handbook?

 Depending on the size and sector of your nonprofit, your handbook will vary in size and breadth.
-Each nonprofit is different and has its own structure, so there's no one “set” table of contents for your volunteer handbook.
+Each nonprofit is different and has its own structure, so there's no one table of contents for your volunteer handbook.

-● Welcome letter: This could consist of a thank you or a warm welcome to increase interest in the volunteer program.
+- Welcome Letter.
+This could consist of a thank you or a warm welcome to increase interest in the volunteer program.
 It also sets the tone for your organization's staff/volunteer relationship.
 You can even highlight how volunteering benefits volunteers to get people even more interested in joining your program.

-● Programs and campaigns: List all of the programs your nonprofit offers, as well as any community outreach.
+- Programs and Campaigns.
+List all of the programs your nonprofit offers, as well as any community outreach.
 Include services offered, programs funded, and locations open.

-● Operations and work outlines: Nonprofits can make this section specific to different volunteer roles, or provide a generic template for where to report or what to wear.
+- Operations and Work Outlines.
+Nonprofits can make this section specific to different volunteer roles, or provide a generic template for where to report or what to wear.
 Also include safety guidelines, work process, and information on shifts and schedules.

-● Directory: Include staff members or volunteer leaders who are in charge.
-List essential phone numbers, group tools and websites that will help volunteers keep track of their tasks or schedules.
+- Directory.
+Include staff members or volunteer leaders who are in charge.
+List essential phone numbers, group tools, and websites that will help volunteers keep track of their tasks or schedules.

 The list above is just a starting point for your nonprofit; in no way is it the only format you can choose.
 Nonprofits can make a full handbook version, or they can take more of a volunteer "orientation" approach.

-Some nonprofits may need to include additional sections, such as reimbursement guidelines or emergency evacuation procedures.
-There may also be some legal or insurance disclaimers to include, such as injury liability information or the Good Samaritan Law.
+Some nonprofits may need to include additional sections in their handbooks, such as reimbursement guidelines or emergency evacuation procedures.
+There may also be some legal or insurance disclaimers to include, such as injury liability information and information about your state's "Good Samaritans Law."
 Take a moment to ask if there are any "unusual" tasks you'll ask of your volunteers, and create a section in your handbook that addresses them.